Archive for the tag 'backup'

 Struck by a Lightning

-Within a fraction of a second, the parapet wall on top of the third floor of my house disappeared, my computer busted and both my and my dad’s heart skipped a beat.
-It struck with such a force that it shook the whole building (three floor) and I could feel the vibration in my room in ground floor.
+Within a fraction of a second, the parapet wall on top of the third floor of my house disappeared, my computer busted and both my dad’s heart and mine skipped a beat.
+It struck with such a force that it shook the whole building (three floors) and I could feel the vibration in my room in ground floor.
 I could see a huge flash of light through my glass window.
 It is one of those rare situations where you feel powerless in front of the mighty forces of nature.
-It took me and my dad around 2-3 minutes to figure out what has happened.
+It took around 2-3 minutes for both me and my dad to figure out what has actually happened.

 This is not the first time my computer is crashing but this whole thing has thought me two lessons.